Perrott/inf2303/evaluation.markdown

   the readings and of what has been said up to that point.
 Class discussion will follow a structure that will be described in a handout.
-Each student will be asked to serve as one of the “chairs” for one week’s discussion and as a “panelist” on several other ones.
+Each student will be assigned a team and will be asked to serve as the "reporter" for two or three week’s discussion.
+This will entail summarizing the team members' memos.
 Students who have difficulty speaking in public should see the instructor early in the semester, so that we could discuss possible remedies.

-### Memos — 15%
+### Memos — 20%

 For all classes other than the first and the last, the students will prepare “memos” on the readings assigned for that class.